Cartheur-Research/M6809-exec09/README.md

 ### Makefile tools

 When using VS Code, install this extension.
-Besides providing the Intellisense support, it has a `dry-run` feature that will aid in preparing the codebase as changes are introduced.
+Besides providing the Intellisense support, it has a `--dry-run` feature that will aid in preparing the codebase as changes are introduced.
+Setting this to `--always-make` keeps the generated build objects in a current state.

 ### Build and install (Debian)